latex3/latex3.github.io/_posts/2022-06-14-issue35-of-latex2e-released.md

 be discussed in previous posts.

-To get a good overview about the new features and most of the important bug fixes made in this release take a look a in <a href="{{site.baseurl}}/news/latex2e-news/ltnews35.pdf" target="_blank" onclick="vgwPixelCall('349962df3c4b42a7a64e729501dc2d7e');">"LaTeX2e News Issue 35"</a>.
+To get a good overview about the new features and most of the important bug fixes made in this release take a look at <a href="{{site.baseurl}}/news/latex2e-news/ltnews35.pdf" target="_blank" onclick="vgwPixelCall('349962df3c4b42a7a64e729501dc2d7e');">"LaTeX2e News Issue 35"</a>.
 This document should be accessible through `texdoc